opendatateam/udata/docs/development-environment.md

 $ inv widgets-watch # Continously watch and build widgets
 $ inv oembed-watch # Continously watch and build oembed
 ```

-When you have the development server running,
-you can open your browser to <http://localhost:7000>.
-Everything should be up and running!

-!!! note "Tell us what you think"
-    You are always welcome to tell us about your experience _installing udata_.
-    Get in touch with us by raising a [new issue][] on [GitHub][].

 ## Common tasks